ecstayalive/Thunder/README.md

 # Thunder

+<font color="#dd0000">This codebase is currently undergoing refactoring and it is not possible to run the examples.
+For this reason, I am deeply sorry.
+I am now trying to construct a better codebase.</font><br />

 [中文](./README-ZH.md)

 **Thunder** is a deep reinforcement learning package (platform), which still has a lot of shortcomings.
 The project will gradually improve with my learning.